xiewoc/astrbot_plugin_tts_Cosyvoice2/README.md

 }
 ```

-# 当然，A lot of codes borrowed from Cosyvoice ,show respect to their team
+# 当然，A lot of codes borrowed from Cosyvoice ,show respect to them